Insybell/Financial_Multi_Agent_System/TEST.md

 ## **Step 3: Test the Web Interface**

-Open the web browser and visit:
+Open your web browser and visit:

 ```
 http://localhost:8000
 ```

-**Expected Result:**  Should see a beautiful web interface showing:
+**Expected Result:** You should see a beautiful web interface showing:
 - 🤖 Financial Multi-Agent System title
 - ✅ System Status: Running
 - 6 Agents Active | Real-time Analysis Ready